 "Their teacher told me that the students were just enthralled with the tour and that it surprised the kids how much a cow eats and the actual process of milking a cow.
 Some people think farmers still milk cows by hand, so being able to see the machines was a big thing for the kids," said Katie.

 "The kids were really impressed with the technology used to feed the babies and how the formula gets warmed up and all the care that goes into making sure that the calves get the right nutrition.
 They thought that was amazing," said Nissa.

 The Live Virtual Farm Tour - it's also recorded!

-American Dairy Association North East offers Live Virtual Farm Tours uring the school year at different farms and in groups of grade levels: Pre-K, 4-6, and 7-12.
-The tours are recorded and teachers can access the tours for later viewing.
+American Dairy Association North East offers live Virtual Farm Tours during the school year at different farms for age-appropriate learning.
+There are tours for students in Pre-K to 3rd grade, as well as grades 4-6, and 7-12.
+The tours are recorded, and teachers can access the tours for later viewing.

 Get a glimpse into the life of a dairy farmer and get some real answers - c'mon, you know you want to!

 American Dairy Association North East is one of 16 state and regional promotion organizations working under the umbrella of the United Dairy Industry Association.
 It is the local affiliate of the National Dairy Council®, which has been conducting nutrition education and nutrition research programs since 1915.
 For more information, visit www.americandairy.com.